typegoose/typegoose/github-page/_guides/advanced/reference-other-classes.md

 }
 ```

-This is useful if the class is either defined *after* the current class, or will otherwise be `undefined` and without hardcoding strings
+This is useful, if the class is either defined _after_ the current class, or will otherwise be `undefined` and without hardcoding strings.

 ## Common Problems

-Because of the order classes are loaded and reordered at runtime, might result that some references are null / undefined / not existing, thats why mongoose provides the following
+Because of the order classes are loaded and reordered at runtime, this might result in some references being null / undefined / not
+existing.
+This is why Mongoose provides the following:

 ```ts
 class Nested {